-- Brave Ads are opt-in and private.
-Traditional advertising requires information about you, your behavior, pages you’re browsing and location to be collected by advertisers and other vendors in order for ads to be targeted effectively.
+- Brave Ads are opt-in and privacy-preserving.
+Traditional advertising requires information about you, your behavior, pages you’re browsing and location to be collected by advertisers and other vendors in order for them to target ads.
 In contrast, Brave Ads are matched to you directly and anonymously on your device without the need for Brave to profile you .
 Your personal data never leaves the browser and reports are not linked to any identifiable individual or device.

 - People that opt-in to Brave Ads are rewarded for their attention and receive tokens for viewing ads.
 The tokens received account for up to 70% of the revenue share.
 BAT awarded can be claimed monthly directly into your Brave Rewards wallet.

-- Users opt-in to Brave Ads, receive tokens as the view ads, and use those tokens to reward publishers and content creators.
-Users end up with a new way to enjoy a free Internet that doesn’t require them to surrender their privacy.
+- BAT allows individuals to reward publishers and content creators in a way that doesn’t require them to surrender their privacy.

-- Rather than displaying Ads on web pages, Brave ads will appear as push notifications on your device that you can choose to engage with or dismiss:
+- Rather than displaying Ads on web pages, Brave Ads appear as push notifications on your device that you can choose to engage with or dismiss.